eddy862/COMP2042_CW/README.md

         - Printed the x and y coordinates of the scene in the stage using `getX()` and `getY()` to check if the scene is centered.
         - Found that the x and y coordinates remain the same when switching pages, but visually the scene is not centered like the initial scene.
         - Tried setting the width and height of the new scene to match the previous scene's dimensions instead of the stage's dimensions, but the issue persisted.
+        - Suspected it's due to my java sdk version, so I tried to run the game with the latest version, but the issue persisted.
+        - Tried to run the game on my friend's computer, and the issue was resolved.
+I suspect it's due to my computer's resolution settings.

 2. **User plane, projectile, enemy plane and boss dimensions**: The collision detection was triggered even when the projectile did not visually hit the user plane, enemy plane, or boss.
     - **Debugging Attempts**: